 Judges are Different Everywhere

 Even if the law is the same within a state, how it is enforced varies by the area of the state you are in.
 For example, in Fort Collins, Colorado, where I practice, the judges don’t set trials until halfway through a court case.
 But 70 miles away in Denver, they set trials right at the beginning of the case.
-A local personal injury lawyer in Fort Collins will know the differences between the local judges and judges in other parts of Colorado.
+A local personal injury lawyer will know the differences between the local judges and judges in other parts of Colorado.
 If you’ve been injured, you want a personal injury lawyer who knows how the law is enforced in the place your case is going to be litigated.

 Juries are Different Everywhere